Overview — India's Neighbourhood Policy

 Current Affairs Connect

-For the latest developments on India's neighbourhood relations — including the Indus Waters Treaty suspension (2025), India-China patrolling arrangements, Bangladesh political transition, and Maldives diplomatic reset — visit Ujiyari.com for daily current affairs analysis and UPSC integration.
+For the latest developments on India's neighbourhood relations — including the Indus Waters Treaty suspension and PCA dispute (2025–26), India-China patrolling arrangements (Depsang/Demchok, October 2024), Bangladesh BNP election and India reset (2026), Maldives diplomatic reset, Ganga Waters Treaty renewal talks (expiry December 2026), and Sri Lanka ETCA negotiations — visit Ujiyari.com for daily current affairs analysis and UPSC integration.

 Sources: MEA bilateral documents (mea.gov.in), PIB press releases (pib.gov.in), PRS Legislative Research (prsindia.org), Carnegie Endowment for International Peace, ORF research papers, Library of Congress legal analyses, World Food Programme reports.